Tecnativa/docker-socket-proxy/README.md

 - `AUTH`
 - `SECRETS`
 - `POST`: When disabled, only `GET` and `HEAD` operations are allowed, meaning any section of the API is read-only.
+Note that this is a global
+- `DELETE`: Enables or disables all `DELETE` operations

 #### Not always needed